CS-1-Spring/Module-0/README.md

 * If you've never used it, [consult the Markdown syntax](https://help.github.com/articles/basic-writing-and-formatting-syntax/).

 # On Tuesday
-Please bring these with you.
+Please bring these with you:
-* Bring your laptop
+* Your laptop
-* Have one of your assignments for your courses handy (if you're a library, directions for research)
+* Have one of your assignments for your courses handy (if you're a librarian, directions for research)

 See you Tuesday.